KhaAbo/A_Space_server/API_README.md

 ### `GET /api/jobs/{job_id}`

-Check the status of a processing job.
+Check the status of a processing job with real-time progress tracking.

 **Response:**